kris-2211/Design-Patterns/README.md

   - To access an aggregate object's contents without exposing its internal representation.
   - To support multiple traversals of aggregate objects.
   - To provide a uniform traversal interface for different aggregate structures.
+- **Example**
+  Iterator: A List aggregate object provides a way to access its elements sequentially without exposing its internal structure by using a separate ListIterator object.
+The ListIterator keeps track of the current position and allows traversal through the list's elements.
 - **Related Patterns**
   - Composite
   - Factory Method